Health informatics: Decision support, artificial intelligence and machine learning in healthcare

 Neuralink has come up with a next generation neuroprosthetic which intricately interfaces with thousands of neural pathways in the brain.
 Their process allows a chip, roughly the size of a quarter, to be inserted in place of a chunk of skull by a precision surgical robot to avoid accidental injury.

 Digital consultant apps like Babylon Health's GP at Hand, Ada Health, Alibaba Health Doctor You, KareXpert and Your.MD use AI to give medical consultation based on personal medical history and common medical knowledge.
 Users report their symptoms into the app, which uses speech recognition to compare against a database of illnesses.
 Babylon then offers a recommended action, taking into account the user's medical history.
 Entrepreneurs in healthcare have been effectively using seven business model archetypes to take AI solution[buzzword] to the marketplace.
 These archetypes depend on the value generated for the target user (e.g. patient focus vs. healthcare provider and payer focus) and value capturing mechanisms (e.g. providing information or connecting stakeholders).
 IFlytek launched a service robot "Xiao Man", which integrated artificial intelligence technology to identify the registered customer and provide personalized recommendations in medical areas.

 It also works in the field of medical imaging.
 Similar robots are also being made by companies such as UBTECH ("Cruzr") and Softbank Robotics ("Pepper").
 The Indian startup Haptik recently developed a WhatsApp chatbot which answers questions associated with the deadly coronavirus in India.
 With the market for AI expanding constantly, large tech companies such as Apple, Google, Amazon, and Baidu all have their own AI research divisions, as well as millions of dollars allocated for acquisition of smaller AI based companies.
 Many automobile manufacturers are beginning to use machine learning healthcare in their cars as well.
 Companies such as BMW, GE, Tesla, Toyota, and Volvo all have new research campaigns to find ways of learning a driver's vital statistics to ensure they are awake, paying attention to the road, and not under the influence of substances or in emotional distress.
 Examples of projects in computational health informatics include the COACH project.
+Computational health informatics aids in identifying population inequities.